pinpt/changelog/README.md

 ## Contact

-If you need any assistance at all, please contact support@changelog.so.
+If you need any assistance at all, please contact support@pinpoint.com.
 You can also contact us up in the Changelog app using the chat bubble.

 Jeff Haynie - [@jhaynie](https://twitter.com/jhaynie) - jeff@pinpoint.com